liberamessaging/msgboxxapidocs/docs/publicapi.md

 ## Sending a Session Messages & Broadcasts

 To find out how to broadcast a message <a href="sendbroadcast">view the documentation here</a>

 To find out how to send a session message <a href="sendmessage">view the documentation here</a>

 ## Working with API Accounts

 To find out how to get all the api accounts <a href="getapiaccounts">view the documentation here</a>

 To find out how to get a specific api account <a href="getapiaccount">view the documentation here</a>

+## Working with Contacts

+To find out how to get all the contacts <a href="getcontacts">view the documentation here</a>

+To find out how to get a specific contact <a href="getcontact">view the documentation here</a>

+To find out how to add a new contact <a href="addcontact">view the documentation here</a>